 - Tutor learners with special needs such as learning disabilities or language disadvantages

-A Teaching Assistant at Middle/High School level may:
+A Teaching Assistant at the Middle/High School level may:

 - Prepare draft lesson plans and exam papers